Cairn India: Midstream operations

-International operations: Sri Lanka
+Sri Lanka

 The Block SL 2007-01-001 was awarded to Cairn Lanka Private Limited, the wholly owned subsidiary of Cairn India.
 Cairn Lanka commenced its 3D seismic survey in the Mannar Basin in Sri Lanka on 10 December 2009 and the data is currently being processed.
 The acquisition programme, which was launched by the Honourable President of Sri Lanka, Mahinda Rajapaksa, fulfilled the commitment of 1450 km2 of 3D seismic data acquisition.
 The Mannar basin is an under-explored frontier basin, with both structural and stratigraphic plays.